 In 2021, the American Rescue Plan Act of 2021 allowed for a substantially more generous credit ((up to $4,000 for one qualifying person and $8,000 for two or more qualifying persons) but returned to a lower range in 2022.

 In 2022, if you paid a daycare center, babysitter, summer camp, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, depending on your income you may qualify for a tax credit of up to 50% of qualifying expenses of $3,000 for one child or dependent, or up to $6,000 for two or more children.

 The SECURE Act allowed people with earned income to make contributions to Traditional IRAs past the age of 70½ starting in 2020.

-To qualify for the full annual IRA deduction in 2021, you must either: 1) not be eligible to participate in a company retirement plan, or 2) if you are eligible, there is a phase-out from $66,000 to $76,000 of MAGI for singles and from $105,000 to $125,000 for married taxpayers filing jointly.
-If you are not eligible for a company plan but your spouse is, your traditional IRA contribution is fully-deductible as long as your combined gross income does not exceed $197,000.
-For 2021, the maximum IRA contribution you can make is $6,000 ($7,000 if you are age 50 or older by the end of the calendar year).
-For self-employed persons, the maximum annual addition to SEPs and Keoghs for 2021 is $58,000.
+To qualify for the full annual IRA deduction in 2022, you must either: 1) not be eligible to participate in a company retirement plan, or 2) if you are eligible, there is a phase-out from $68,000 to $78,000 of MAGI for singles and from $109,000 to $129,000 for married taxpayers filing jointly.
+If you are not eligible for a company plan but your spouse is, your traditional IRA contribution deduction is phased out from $204,000 to $214,000.
+For 2022, the maximum IRA contribution you can make is $6,000 ($7,000 if you are age 50 or older by the end of the calendar year).
+For self-employed persons, the maximum annual addition to SEPs and Keoghs for 2022 is $61,000.